 And then adopting a traffic light system, mentioning a green folder means that 'all is well', a yellow folder means that 'I need assistance' and a red folder means 'call the police'.
 THIS WILL SIGNIFY THAT ALL IS NOT WELL.
 THE CO-ORDINATOR WILL IMMEDIATELY CALL THE POLICE AND DIRECT THEM TO WHERE THE INDIVIDUAL HAS INDICATED IN THEIR SCHEDULE THEY HAVE GONE.

-Review

-These Guidelines were adopted by Pitstone Parish Council on 24th February 2022

-minute reference

-Signed on behalf of Pitstone Parish Council by:
+Review This Policy was adopted by Pitstone Parish Council on minute reference and will be reviewed on at least an annual basis Signed on behalf of Pitstone Parish Council by: Chairman

-D Nicholls

-Chairman